Local Amenities & Recreational Activities

 Shopping & Entertainment

 There are also a wide range of restaurants, pubs and takeaways.
 The City of York is only 9 miles away.
-You can cycle, drive or take the onsite free minibus to enjoy the history, culture and contemporary restaurant and bars.
+You can cycle or drive to enjoy the history, culture and contemporary restaurant and bars.
 There is something for everyone with a range of museums, gardens, shops, cinema, music establishments and cafes.

 Listen to our podcasts